 "Hurry and get dressed," he ordered in a stern tone she knew he had to force.

 She thought about the many times she'd been mistaken for her brother because she'd put her hair up and under a hat.
 How often would she be mistaken this year?
-"Come on," her brother prompted as he pulled at her wrist and forced her outside and down the hall.
+"Come on," he prompted as he pulled at her wrist and forced her outside and down the hall.
 She laughed and pulled away once they reached his car.

 He darted to his side and was in before she opened the door.
 She rolled her eyes at his eagerness and lifted the door handle, but before pulling it open she froze.
 Her purse.
 She'd forgotten it.

-"You go ahead, I have to find my purse."
+"Go ahead; I have to find my purse."

 "Can't you just go the day without it?" he whined.

 She slapped her forehead and groaned.
 "Guess I will have to go a day without it."

 "Miss, do you know him?" the cop asked as he released her.

-She nodded,"He's my brother.
-Is, he..." she didn't finish as the loud noise intensified.
-She flinshed and watched them drag Zariah from the car.
+"Oppa," she whimpered as the loud roaring intensified.
+When the sound ceased she watched the medics pull Zariah from the car.
 His body was coated in blood-his skin wasn't even visible- and a metal bar had stabbed through his left leg.

 Two people lifted him onto a stretcher and carried him to the ambulance.
-She walked blindly to the vehicle and looked in.
-"Hey, miss, back away," the paramedic warned and pushed her back with his flat hands to her shoulders, "You need to clear the area."
-Zera stood grasping the edge of the ambulance and staring with an empty shocked look at her brother's bloody form.
+She walked in a daze to the vehicle and looked in.
+"Hey, miss, back away," the paramedic warned and pushed her back with his palms to her shoulders, "You need to clear the area."
+Zera stood grasping the edge of the ambulance and staring with an empty shocked look at her brother's bloody body.

-"It's her brother; let go to the hospital too," the cop said.
+"It's her oppa; let her go to the hospital too," the cop said.
 She climbed into the back of the ambulance.
 She fought herself from touching her brother's bloody form.

-"He'll be okay, miss," the woman assured, we're not going to let him leave you."
+"He'll be okay, miss," the woman assured.
+"We're not going to let him leave you."
 The woman touched Zera's hand and gave a comforting smile.
 "Let's get this thing moving!" she shouted to the people in the front seat.